-To review the workers who have applied to your gig, click on each individual worker card.
-You’ll be able to see any responses they have provided in the optional application questionnaire, as well as review other details in their profile, like their references, education, or work history.
+In addition to Smart Hire, you’ll be able to manually review and hire workers.
+To review more information about a worker who has applied to your shift, click on the worker card.
+You’ll be able to see any responses they have provided in the application questionnaire, as well as review other details in their profile, like their references, education, or work history.

 From here, you can message worker applicants to ask them questions about their application.
-Or you can provide them with additional information about working the gig, like special instructions for arriving and departing.
+Or you can provide them with additional information about working the gig.

-Once you find a worker (or workers) you’d like to hire for the gig, select hire.
+Once you find a worker (or workers) you’d like to hire for the gig, select Hire.
 GigSmart will automatically notify the worker you’d like to hire.
-The worker will show in an offered state and GigSmart will take care of confirming the worker is available and interested in working your gig.
+The worker will show in an offered status and GigSmart will take care of confirming the worker is available and interested in working your gig.
 As soon as the worker accepts, they’ll show in the app as hired.
-At this time the actual address of your gig will be shared with the worker.
-Outside of hired workers, the gig address will always be kept private.
+At this time the actual address and arrival instructions of your gig will be shared with the worker.
+Outside of hired workers, the gig address and arrival instructions will always be kept private.

 Manage Workers During Your Gig

 Once the scheduled time for your gig has arrived, it’s up to you to manage each hired worker for your gig.
 As a reminder, you can always use the in-app messaging features to directly text or call your workers should you need to speak with them to answer any questions or confirm any final gig details.

 Prior to the gig start time, the GigSmart app will automatically prompt workers, reminding them to let you know they’re on their way.
 Once the worker is on-site (based on their location in the app), they will be able to start their time clock.